elimu-ai/web3-wiki/TOKENOMICS.md

 In order to initiate a new proposal on https://snapshot.org/#/elimu.eth, a DAO member must hold at least 387,000 `$ELIMU` tokens.

 The monthly token allocations described above can be adjusted through future DAO proposals.
-Any holder of the `$ELIMU` token can vote on proposals, for example how to allocate funds donated to the DAO's treasury.
+Any holder of the `$ELIMU` token can vote on proposals, how to allocate funds donated to the DAO's treasury, for example.

 The DAO can also decide to adjust the monthly liquidity provider rewards.

 ### Donated Funds

-Donors have two options when making a donation to the organization: 1) Drip List, 2) DAO Treasury
+Donors have two options when making a donation to the organization: 1) via Drip List, 2) via DAO Treasury

 1. If a donor chooses to use the elimu.ai [Drip List 💧](https://www.drips.network/app/drip-lists/41305178594442616889778610143373288091511468151140966646158126636698) to donate funds, there is no need to manually handle the allocation of funds because they will be split automatically.